Introduction to revaluation

 The quantity that can be revalued is the quantity that is remaining on inventory at a given date.
 And that can even be calculated back in time if you need to do revaluation of goods that is already sold.
 That is a very powerful functionality that you need to understand the effect of if you chose to use it.

 Let’s look at an example of how this works in Business Central.
 I have created a new Item with Item No. “1994-W” and Description “LILLEHAMMER Waffel Iron”.
-As you can see from the Item Ledger Entries below i have made one purchase and on sales of my item so far.
+As you can see from the Item Ledger Entries below I have made one purchase and one sales of my item so far.

 The 2nd of January 2021 i purchased a quantity of 10 at a direct unit cost of 10. per. unit.
 And the 10th of January 2021 i sold 5 pieces at a sales price of 20 each.
 So my current inventory should now be 5 and my inventory value should be 5 x 10 = 50.